nipreps/fmriprep-rodents/README.rst

 .. image:: https://github.com/oesteban/fmriprep/raw/38a63e9504ab67812b63813c5fe9af882109408e/docs/_static/fmriprep-workflow-all.png

+*fMRIPrep* is a functional magnetic resonance imaging (fMRI) data preprocessing pipeline.
+*fMRIPrep/rodents* adapts the original pipeline to work on rodents.
-*fMRIPrep* is a functional magnetic resonance imaging (fMRI) data preprocessing pipeline that is designed to provide an easily accessible, state-of-the-art interface that is robust to variations in scan acquisition protocols and that requires minimal user input, while providing easily interpretable and comprehensive error and output reporting.
+The software is designed to provide an easily accessible interface, and the pipeline is robust to variations in scan acquisition protocols.
+This is possible with the adoption of `BIDS (Brain Imaging Data Structure)
+<https://bids-specification.readthedocs.io/>`__, which allows the tool to
+implement such a design.
+In practice, *fMRIPrep* (and *fMRIPrep/rodents*) require minimal user input and provide interpretable, comprehensive visual reports.
-It performs basic processing steps (coregistration, normalization, unwarping, noise component extraction, segmentation, skullstripping etc.) providing outputs that can be easily submitted to a variety of group level analyses, including task-based or resting-state fMRI, graph theory measures, surface or volume-based statistics, etc.
+*fMRIPrep/rodents* performs basic processing steps (coregistration, normalization, unwarping, noise component extraction, segmentation, skullstripping etc.) providing outputs that can be easily submitted to a variety of group level analyses, including task-based or resting-state fMRI, graph theory measures, surface or volume-based statistics, etc.